Your life expectancy as an average human is 72.6 years old (assuming you’re average…and human!).

-With Pickle, you can visualize exactly how each conversation progressed and specially how to improve and replicate your best meetings.
+With Pickle, you can visualize exactly how each conversation progressed and especially how to improve and replicate your best meetings.

 If you can implement any one of these tips, your prospects will thank you for it and your goals/quota will too.

 Happy hunting!
-And the next time someone cancels a meeting on you, take heart.
+And the next time someone cancels a meeting with you, take heart.
 There will be more.